MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Unpublish-MgGroupDriveListContentType.md

 ## SYNOPSIS
 Unpublish a contentType\]\[\] from a content type hub site.
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Unpublish-MgBetaGroupDriveListContentType](/powershell/module/Microsoft.Graph.Beta.Groups/Unpublish-MgBetaGroupDriveListContentType?view=graph-powershell-beta)

 ## SYNTAX